 Discuss with students some examples of false or misleading advertising from the Ministry of Business, Innovation and Employment website.
 Prompt students to tell their stories or relate experiences they may have had with misleading or false advertising.

-Students can access advice about how to deal with misleading or false advertising on the Consumer Protection website .
+Students can access advice about how to deal with misleading prices or advertising on the Consumer Protection website .

 3. Create an advertisement